8/10 sailboat rigs small gaff rigged sailboats yacht rigging types fractional sloop masthead or fractional rig sailboat rigging types

 The ketch has a larger mizzen mast which is stepped further forwards than the yawl.
 Another two-masted yacht is the schooner with its taller main mast stepped aft, with a smaller foremast ahead of it.

 Ketches and schooners have shorter masts with smaller sails with the view to make sail handling easier.
-Recent developments in self stowing headsails and mainsails make for easy sail handling on other sailboat rigging, leaving new multi-masted boats in a specialized market.
+Recent developments in self stowing headsails and mainsails make for easy sail handling, leaving new multi-masted boats in a specialized market.

 In the una, or cat, rig, has the mast is stepped right forwards and is usually unstayed with the mainsail.

 The standing rigging of stainless steel wire keeps the [ masts in place ].
 Yacht rigging is done with oversize wire ensuring long life and a safety factor which exceeds the designed safe working load.
 In boats with a bit of age, the shrouds and forestay are attached to the mast with metal fittings called tangs, but new masts have captive T-bars or ball-and- socket arrangements inside the mast section.

 At the other end of the shrouds and forestay, [ adjustable rigging screws ] are attached by clevis pins to toggles acting as universal joints preventing metal fatigue.
 There is a backstay which leads from the masthead to the stern and terminating in a mechanical or hydraulic backstay tensioner that controls the forestay tension for upwind and downwind sailing.

 Owners of cruising boats should be aware that many boat yards do not carryout full rig tuning, but usually step the mast and just tighten the rigging.
 A mast not tuned properly will drastically affect the performance of the boat.